diegoDAguilar/proxyLastVersion/FullGuide.md

 ## Boulder-----Server VM-----DNO Proxy-----Client

-## Steps 3 and 4 occur at the same time but one is from Client's point of view and the other from Boulder's
+## 1. Short-term certificate issuance

-## 1. Client asks for certificate
+**_ Steps 3 and 4 occur at the same time but one is from Client's point of view and the other from Boulder's _**
 ### 1. Client uses curl to ask for a certificate to the proxy.

 `curl --cacert $proxyCert -H Content-Type: application/json -X POST -d $fullCsr https://certProxy:443/star/registration`